hippolascage/hippolascage.github.io/_posts/2018-06-27-sharepoint-farm-passphrases-and-configuration-cache.md

 ---
 # SharePoint Farm Passphrases and Configuration Cache

-While adding a server to a client's farm we made the discovery that they had lost track of their farm passphrase.
+While adding a server to a client's farm we discovered that they had lost track of their farm passphrase.

 ### What now?